guilhem-martin/go-guerrilla-wiki/Fuzz-testing.md

 The crash reports are dumped in the workdir/crashes dir

-These become data for your automated test cases.
+This data becomes input for your automated test cases.

-It's best to create a test that works the same way as the fuzz function, but feeds the crash report data directly.
+Crash report files contain the binary input, or quoted ASCII input (.quoted) that triggered the crash/timeout.
+They also contain the stack trace report (.output files).

+The next step is to start a new branch from master, take the crash output and write a test for it.

+See test/guerrilla_test.go for functions that start with TestFuzz... for example.
+Run the test to see if you get a crash / hang, then fix the test and submit a pull request.

-Crash reports contain binary input, or ASCII input if it's quoted.
-If binary, then perhaps it can be base64 encoded if you want to include with your test case.
+Tip: In case of binary input, then perhaps it can be base64 encoded if you want to include with your test case.
 Eg, to encode a binary file:

 `$ cat workdir/crashers/21c56f89989d19c3bbbd81b288b2dae9e6dd2150 | base64 > encoded.data.txt`

-A test case should crash when running it.
-Next, fix the code so the test won't crash :-)